-ABCMouse.com is a fun and comprehensive resource for learning and reinforcing important early learning themes.
-Teachers might want to let kids use the default learning paths that match with the student's age.
+ABCmouse.com can be a fun and comprehensive resource for learning and reinforcing important early learning themes.
+Teachers might want to let kids use the default learning paths that match the student's age.
 However, if teachers want to customize learning paths for individual students, activities can be better targeted.
 For instance, if teachers have just covered a particular science topic, they can assign review activities to the whole class.
 Or, if a student is falling behind in reading, teachers can assign them reading activities for extra help.

-ABCMouse.com offers pre-K through first-grade curriculum (second-grade topics are currently in development) touching on a variety of topics, many of which correlate to the Common Core State Standards.
+ABCmouse.com offers pre-K through second-grade curriculum touching on a variety of topics, many of which correlate to the Common Core State Standards.
 Kids visit a virtual classroom where they can play games, learn or review material, visit the zoo or a farm, or tend to a pet hamster or a fish.
 When kids complete activities, they earn tickets they can use to buy items in a virtual store.

 Kids follow a learning path that gets progressively more challenging as they use the site.
 Their level is set based on starting age, and they can either follow a customized learning path or choose activities at random.
-Teachers can also choose and assign particular activities for each kid.
+Teachers can also choose and assign particular activities for each student.
 Content focuses on reading and writing, math, art and music, music and songs, social studies, and science and health.
 Content is presented through art, books, songs, puzzles, games, and printables.
 There are Spanish language activities as well as an option to set the main navigation menu to Spanish.
 Teachers can track kids' progress through the learning path as well as conduct other assessments.
 With a free teacher subscription, all content is available on the web and in multiple companion apps.
 Teachers can also provide kids with a code to access any assigned content at home.

-ABCMouse.com is chock-full of age-appropriate content that comes in an engaging format.
+ABCmouse.com is chock-full of age-appropriate content that comes in an engaging format.
 Activities cover an impressive variety of topics from multiple perspectives.
-This not only allows for repetition without being tedious, but it also reaches lots of kids with differing interests and learning strengths.
-The option to customize a learning plan is a good way to target specific areas of need for particular kids.
+This not only allows for repetition without being tedious, but it also reaches lots of students with differing interests and learning strengths.
+The option to customize a learning plan is a good way to target specific areas of need for particular students.